Being a first time home buyer can be a scary process. All the hoops you have to jump threw to get to the end of the process can be exhausting.

 You applied for a mortgage, filled out all the required paperwork, and you’re now Pre-Approved!
 After months of hunting, you finally find the one!
 But wait, one more final hurdle, the home inspection.
 For first-time homebuyers, the home inspection can be a scary process.
 Not knowing what to expect or how the process is supposed to go.
 We at Home Inspection Carolina understand and would like to help you to understand the process of your home inspection better.

-So what is the home inspector’s responsibility?
+What is the home inspector’s responsibility?

 The primary responsibility of a home inspector is to protect you, the client.
 But first, you must understand how a home inspector protects you.
 Your home inspector is the generalist, think of them as your House MD.
 Just in the same way, you would make an appointment with your physician for a routine physical.
 If your physician identifies an irregular rhythm within your heart, they would then refer you to a specialist to further evaluate you and try and determine the next course of action.